SEND Report 2021 – 2022

 Special needs nurses from the community nursing team are available in school daily to help with the management of students with the most complex medical needs.
 They also host health clinics and offer vaccination services to students.

 The school hosts various medical clinics during the year including dietician appointments, dental services and continence clinics.

-The school works with the Educational Psychology Service and CAMH services to assess the needs of learners with complex behaviours and or mental health issues to support them to better participate in learning.
+The school works with the Educational Psychology Service and CAMHS services to assess the needs of learners with complex behaviours and or mental health issues to support them to better participate in learning.

-Local Authority Assessment Officers attend school weekly as part of the EHC Conversion process, due to be completed in March 2018.
-For students in KS4 and Post 16, colleagues from the Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visit students at home and in school, as part of their assessment processes.
+For students in KS4 and Post 16 colleagues for the LA Transitions team, which includes representatives from Adult Social Care, Education and Health, attend Annual Review and Transitions meetings and visit students at home and in school as part of their assessment processes.